Generalized Tremor (Idiopathic Tremor Syndrome/White Shaker Syndrome)

 Cranial Nerves

-Vestibular signs (head tilt and nystagmus)
+Vestibular signs such as head tilt and nystagmus

 Unknown